Suspected gunman in Texas shooting that killed 5 neighbors indicted on capital murder charge

 “I think it’s a little too early for us to make that call,” San Jacinto County District Attorney Todd Dillon said.

 Dillon said he expects Oropeza to plead not guilty during a court appearance in August.
-A lawyer for Oropeza did not immediately respond to a request for comment Friday.
+Anthony Osso, an attorney for Oropeza, did not say how his client intends to plead.

+“We expected the capital indictment so there’s no surprise,” Osso said.
+“We have been contacted by many people in support of Mr. Oropeza’s character.
+He was extremely well regarded in this neighborhood and often helped others with all types of tasks around their homes.
+He was a go-to kind of guy for help.”

 Police say Oropeza stormed into his neighbor’s house on April 28 after being asked by his neighbors to stop firing his AR-style rifle because a baby was trying to sleep.
 All five victims were from Honduras, including a 9-year-old boy.